jpillora/debator-lander/README.md

 **Evidence**

 A piece of evidence is a single document or group of documents.
-It could be a photo, a peer-reviewed paper, a statistic with an accompanying experimental and observational study or a quote.
+It could be a photo, a quote from a peer-reviewed paper or trusted source*, a statistic with an accompanying experimental and observational study.
 In order to be accepted as evidence, each document **must** include a valid link or a copy of the original material.

 Users must be able to rate evidence quality.
 So if anecdotal evidence or pseudo-scientific evidence is provided, it can be flagged as such by users (at some threshold it will be invalidated and will not count towards any Claims).

 ---

 * Are these good foundational concepts?
-* Speaking in purely factual statements is optimal, though is it realistic?
+* Making a case for something in purely factual statements is optimal, though is it realistic?
 * What should users vote on?

 ---